-(e) For purposes of this section, "claims made policy" means a policy of liability insurance that covers claims arising out of a discharge occurring after a specified retroactive date but before the end of the policy period and first made to the insurer.
+(1) the applicant demonstrates supplemental coverage for the amount of the deductible by means of other acceptable insurance, surety, guaranty, self-insurance, letter of credit, or other proof of financial responsibility approved by the department; or but before the end of the policy period and first made to the insurer.
 (Eff.
 5/14/92, Register 122; am 11/26/94, Register 132; am 10/28/2000, Register 156)